Zheng Zu: Fictional character biography

 Like with Shang-Chi and Shi-Hua, their father selected several of his other children to be raised in the Society's other Houses as their respective champions, with daughter Zheng Zhilan and an unnamed son at the House of the Deadly Staff in Britain, son Takeshi at the House of the Deadly Sabre in Japan and daughter Esme at the House of the Deadly Dagger in France.
 When Zhilan voiced her plans to reform the Society, Zheng Zu ordered Takeshi to assassinate her, who instead chose to spare her and helped fake her death.
 Unbeknownst to both, their father ordered her death due to her status as a mutant, whom Zu believed were colonial threats.

-Tony McKay and Sir Denis Nayland Smith later launched an attack on the Si-Fan, after which Zheng Zu captured both of them, killed McKay with a "hellish green liquid" that 'took six seconds" to accomplish and used his Japanese sumo wrestler bodyguard Tak to cripple Smith by crushing his legs.
-Zheng Zu later introduced schizophrenia to a gorilla which was used as the final guardian of his New York headquarters.
+Tony McKay and Sir Denis Nayland Smith later launched an attack on the Si-Fan, after which Fu Manchu captured both of them, killed McKay with a "hellish green liquid" that 'took six seconds" to accomplish and used his Japanese sumo wrestler bodyguard Tak to cripple Smith by crushing his legs.
+Fu Manchu later introduced schizophrenia to a gorilla which was used as the final guardian of his New York headquarters.

-Zheng Zu's African base was raided by the British military, where many of his followers there were killed.
+Fu Manchu's African base was raided by the British military, where many of his followers there were killed.
 Upon finding a disfigured infant named M'Nai after also finding his parents dead, Zheng Zu decided that he could shape M'Nai into a powerful servant and M'Nai was raised alongside Shang-Chi.
 M'Nai and Shang-Chi became inseparable, even referring to each other as brothers.

-Shang-Chi as a boy heard from K'uei Meng that Zheng Zu had plans to rule the world.
+Shang-Chi as a boy heard from K'uei Meng that Fu Manchu had plans to rule the world.
 When Shang-Chi confronted his father, Zheng Zu dismissed it as slander and Shang-Chi never saw K'uei Meng again.

 Another event in Shang-Chi's childhood is seeing his father thank a dacoit for saving his life.
-Years later, that same dacoit was killed by Zheng Zu for failing in his mission.
+Years later, that same dacoit was killed by Fu Manchu for failing in his mission.

-When Shang-Chi bested his fellow student Ah Lung in combat, Zheng Zu demanded that Shang-Chi kill him.
-Due to Shang-Chi hesitating, Zheng Zu had his guards kill Ah Lung.
+When Shang-Chi bested his fellow student Ah Lung in combat, Fu Manchu demanded that Shang-Chi kill him.
+Due to Shang-Chi hesitating, Fu Manchu had his guards kill Ah Lung.

-When Zheng Zu had his pupil Sho Teng seemingly betray Shang-Chi to M16 agents that were secretly on Zheng Zu's side, Zheng Zu "rescued" Shang-Chi and killed their leader, Death-Dragon, in order to earn Shang-Chi's trust.
+When Fu Manchu had his pupil Shoh Teng seemingly betray Shang-Chi to MI-6 agents that were secretly on Fu Manchu's side, Fu Manchu "rescued" Shang-Chi and killed their leader, Death-Dragon, in order to earn Shang-Chi's trust.